Libera-Chat/libera-chat.github.io/content/_guides/sendpass.md

 ---
 title: Resetting your Password
 category: using
+credits: web7
 ---

 If you have forgotten the password for your NickServ account and are unable to log in to it, you can send a password reset mail to the email address on your account with: